Your Trail Company:

 The Trail Skills Project serves as the workforce hub for the trails community providing connections to trails education, trail expertise, professional development, and job opportunities.
 PTBA has been a leading partner in the Trail Skills Project since its inception in 2021.

-• Create a profile, designed to be a 'linked in' style snapshot focused on trail experience and aligned with the competencies
+Create a profile, designed to be a 'linked in' style snapshot focused on trail experience and aligned with the trail competencies to connect with potential clients

 PTBA Membership